 NVIDIA Isaac Sim

-Isaac Sim, built on NVIDIA Omniverse™, is fully extensible.
-This means you can build your own Universal Scene Description (OpenUSD)-based custom simulators or integrate core Isaac Sim technologies into your existing testing and validation pipelines.
+Isaac Sim is fully extensible, so developers can build custom OpenUSD-based simulators or integrate framework capabilities into existing testing and validation pipelines.

 How Isaac Sim Works